 Everyone should have a blog!!
 Wait a second, is that really true?
 Maybe not.
+Should I Have My Own Blog?
 Let’s look at the reasons we are often told to start a blog:

 True, but a blog is just one of many possible tools you can use.
 Every business is unique, so you should tailor your marketing strategy accordingly.
 That strategy may or may not include a blog.
 Does everyone advertise via billboards?
 Magazine ads?
 Flyers?
 No. And not every business professional needs a blog.